zenmcmillan/fitLit/README.md

 The biggest challenge I had personally was doing the POST request since I didn't have much experience doing it.
 A big challenge was making sure that the data was in the correct format and that data could not be sent to the server if it was in the wrong format.

 ### Lex:
 The biggest challenge was in learnign to write the POST request because it was the major thing that was completely new to me on this iteration of the project.
-I already knew how to do the radio buttons, the random message display, and the use of beforeEach wasnt a big deal to me, but the POST request was brand new and it took me a bit of work to overcome that..
+I already knew how to do the radio buttons, the random message display, and the use of beforeEach wasnt a big deal to me, but the POST request was brand new and it took me a bit of work to overcome that.